Ying (Chu): Location

-According to historian Shi Quan (石泉), Ying was located at the same place as the Qin and Han dynasty Jiangling City (modern-day Jingzhou), between the Ju (沮) and Zhang (漳) rivers.
+According to historian Shi Quan (石泉), Ying was located at the same place as the Qin and Han dynasty Jiangling Commandery (modern-day Jingzhou), between the Ju (沮) and Zhang (漳) rivers.
 He further states that the city lay in the lower reaches of the modern-day Man River (蛮河) basin to the west of the Han River so that today, the ruins of the Chuhuangcheng (楚皇城) lie here.

 Historian Zhang Zhengming argues that King Wen established Ying and that it was located within the boundaries of Yicheng City, Hubei.
 In 506 BCE the State of Wu invaded Chu and destroyed Ying, and King Zhao of Chu fled only to return to the city without an armistice being declared.
 After a further attack by Wu in 504 CE the king moved the capital to Ruo.
 This lay in the eponymous former State of Ruo on the borders of Qin which had been previously annexed by Chu and that the residents continued to call Ying.
 Some years later, King Zhao moved the capital to Jiangling, Hubei which was also known as Jinan (紀南) or Jinancheng (紀南城).

 Between the reigns of King Xuan of Chu (reigned 369–340 BCE) and King Qingxiang of Chu (reigned 298–263 BCE), Chu had a further temporary capital that was also called Ying.
 Ying occupied a strategic location with Yunmeng to the East, Ewuba (扼巫巴) to the west, access to the Central China Plain to the north and the natural defenses of the Yangtze River protecting its southern approaches.

-Historical impact of Ying
+Legacy

 Although King Wu of Chu's power base was shaken by the State of Han when they attacked the hinterland around the Jiangyan Plain, King Wen's relocation of the capital to Ying allowed him to continue with his father's military strategy.

-Before King Wen moved the capital he already had control of the Jiangyan Plain and afterwards dispatched his armies northwards as part of his plan to take control of China.
+Before King Wen moved the capital, he already had control of the Jiangyan Plain and afterwards dispatched his armies northwards as part of his plan to take control of China.
 At this time, he also held sway over the eastern approach to the State of Han and subsequently attacked the north of the state, giving him control of the Central China Plain.

 In 688 BCE, King Wen wiped out the States of Shen and Deng, whereupon his power base became the former Shen capital at Nanyang, Henan.